Learn how to grow 11 Best Root Vegetables that are easy and fast-growing in containers without a garden in your balcony, patio, or rooftop.

 - Grow green onions from onions bulbs and use the cut and come again method while harvesting.

 - Find a location that is warm and receives at least 4-5 hours of direct sunlight.

 - Read our informative article to learn everything about growing green onions.

-Garlic leaves have mild garlic cloves like flavor.
-Eat them raw in salads or add into your soups, risotto, omelets, and stir-fried dishes.
-They can be an interesting addition to your limited space edible container garden.
+Garlic leaves have mild garlic cloves-like flavor.
+Eat them raw in salads or add to your soups, risotto, omelets, and stir-fried dishes.
+This can be an interesting addition to your limited space edible container garden.